Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### June 8

 I edited the capture cheat so that you can test out capturing a pawn as well.
 After that, I mostly worked on the tutorial.
 I designed the first six pages on Canvas and added them to the code.
 Currently the first three are complete and they just describe how to play.
 I have left right arrows that you can click to cycle through the pages.
 I'm still working on pages 4-6, which will be a limited version of our actual game.
 The actual game will be overlayed over the text, so we can have guided gameplay.

+### June 10

+I finished the tutorial page today.
+I added in the interactive elements that guides you through how to make a move.
+I also changed the colors from purple to blue and added in some indicators for where your mouse is.
+If you hover over a button or one of the arrows, it will change to purple.
+Finally, I added in a page on the win conditions.